sarahbarberuk/mailosaur-ruby-cucumber/README.md

 2. Send an email to the Mailosaur inbox and verify it arrived in the Mailosaur webapp's inbox.
 3. In email.feature file, update any varialbes to match the email you sent - e.g. change no-reply@acme.com to your own email address.

+### SMS testing setup

+1. Go to "SMS" in the left side navigation of the Mailosaur app
+2. Click "Get stated now"
+3. Request access to get a test number created - you may have to wait until they've emailed you asking why and you've given a reason.
+4. Back in SMS section, set up a number and link it to the same inbox used for emails.
+5. Send that number an SMS and check it enters the inbox in the Mailosaur app.
+6. In sms.feature file, update any variables to match the phone number the message was sent from and to.
+Don't include any pluses - e.g. "+447700000000" should be "447700000000".

 ### Runnng the Cucumber tests

 Run the tests with `bundle exec cucumber`